Ebola: Rwanda-DRC border open amid outbreak in border city | DW | 01.08.2019

-Rwanda closed its border with the Democratic Republic of Congo on Thursday following the third reported case of Ebola in the frontier city of Goma, both countries said.

-Goma, an impoverished city of 2 million people, is a major transport hub in the DRC and the arrival of Ebola in the city has long been feared by health experts.
-The densely packed, highly mobile population will make containing the highly contagious and deadly disease difficult.

-Thursday's decision came just hours after the third case in the city was announced.
-The disease first arrived last month, when an infected preacher arrived in the city and preached at seven churches, regularly touching worshipers.
+The conflicting statements on the Rwanda-DRC border came after authorities confirmed the third and fourth case of Ebola in Goma.
+The disease broke out in the city last month, when an infected preacher arrived and preached at seven churches, regularly touching worshipers.
 He died after leaving the city.

 Read more: Ebola in DR Congo's Goma potential 'game-changer'